sayan169/sayan169/README.md

 ### Hi there 👋

-# I am Sayan! looking for a job as a frontend developer.
+# I am Sayan!
+I like to code as a hobby and love learning new tehnologies in web development!

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="300"/>